crreinschild/PhpPractice/NOTES.md

 included a serviceable navigation menu.
 However, I did not realize that it was falling out of favor and not necessarily compatible with never versions of Laravel & Tailwind.

+### Logging

+I have not yet looked deeply into logging configuration.
+In order to save time when debugging, I found the error_log() function.
+I would love to get logging working correctly so I can add proper logging to the code.

 ## Self-reflections

 ### 4-6 Hour Check-in